Skip to main content

 port: 11211

-# For a Memcached running outside any container
+# For a Memcached running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"